James4Ever0/notes/nctf writeups.md

 [hack.lu 2022](https://ctftime.org/event/1727)

 ayacms rce in nctf 2022? how to identify the cms? and how the fuck did those guys identify the shit from that damn website (bing-upms)?

+answer: they are both busting common web directories. can be induced by common repo structures.

 [baby-aes](https://github.com/zieglerk/baby-AES) for crypto signin?